openhab/openhab-docs/developers/ide/vscode.md

 The following steps will show you how to setup a specific bundle for development with VSCode.
 These steps will show how to setup the Russound bundle but are generic to any bundle in the system.

 1. Ensure the bundle builds correctly (natively with maven)
-   1. Open console to the bundle location (example: `%BASE%\openhab2-addons\bundles\org.openhab.binding.russound`)
+   1. Open console to the bundle location (example: `%BASE%\openhab-addons\bundles\org.openhab.binding.russound`)
    2. `mvn clean install -DskipChecks` in the console to build the bundle
-   3. Should produce a jar file in the 'target' directory of the bundle(example: `%BASE%\openhab2-addons\bundles\org.openhab.binding.russound\target\org.openhab.binding.russound-2.5.0-SNAPSHOT.jar`)
+   3. Should produce a jar file in the 'target' directory of the bundle(example: `%BASE%\openhab-addons\bundles\org.openhab.binding.russound\target\org.openhab.binding.russound-2.5.0-SNAPSHOT.jar`)

 2. Open VSCode and then open the folder of the bundle.
-From VSCode - use `File->Open Folder->choose bundle directory` (example: `%BASE%\openhab2-addons\bundles\org.openhab.binding.russound`)
+From VSCode - use `File->Open Folder->choose bundle directory` (example: `%BASE%\openhab-addons\bundles\org.openhab.binding.russound`)

-3. Create a ".vscode" directory under the bundle (example: `%BASE%\openhab2-addons\bundles\org.openhab.binding.russound\.vscode`)
+3. Create a ".vscode" directory under the bundle (example: `%BASE%\openhab-addons\bundles\org.openhab.binding.russound\.vscode`)

     ![define .vscode](images/ide_setup_vscode_folder.png)

-4. Download [tasks.json](https://raw.githubusercontent.com/openhab/openhab-docs/master/developers/ide/examples/vscode/tasks.json) to the .vscode directory (example: `%BASE%\openhab2-addons\bundles\org.openhab.binding.russound\.vscode\tasks.json`)
+4. Download [tasks.json](https://raw.githubusercontent.com/openhab/openhab-docs/master/developers/ide/examples/vscode/tasks.json) to the .vscode directory (example: `%BASE%\openhab-addons\bundles\org.openhab.binding.russound\.vscode\tasks.json`)

     ![define tasks.json](./images/ide_setup_vscode_folder_tasks.png)